hieuvp/learning-python/learn-the-basics/classes-and-objects/README.md

 Objects get their variables and functions from classes.
 Classes are essentially a template to create your objects.

-A very basic class would look something like this:

 ```python
 class MyClass:
     variable = "blah"